A lone figure standing on a mountain peak already below the cloudline, silver-gray and deep blue, an empty pedestal monument in pre-dawn light

 The Cascade killed the world where the Last Genius's intelligence would have mattered.
 Whatever they built, whatever problems they solved, whatever field they mastered — the Cascade rendered it irrelevant alongside everything else.
 The smartest human who ever lived or ever would live experienced the same collapse as everyone else.
 Their intelligence didn't save them.
 It didn't save anyone.

-But the myth survives because the Cascade didn't answer the question the Last Genius carries.
+The myth survives because the Cascade didn't answer the question the Last Genius carries.
 If anything, the Cascade sharpened it.
 Before the Cascade, you could argue intelligence still had value — that the Last Genius, whoever they were, had contributed something irreplaceable.
 After the Cascade, the argument shifted.
 The Capacity Question stopped being theoretical: What is intelligence for when it's no longer scarce?
 When it's no longer sufficient?

-Soren Achebe is the myth's living successor — an unaugmented mind in a world that has moved past the need for unaugmented minds.
+Soren Achebe is the myth's living consequence — an unaugmented mind in a world that has moved past the need for unaugmented minds.
 When someone calls him "the next Last Genius," he doesn't correct them.
 He doesn't agree, either.
 He goes back to his math.
 The silence carries more weight than any answer could.

 The Analog Exam measures what the Last Genius once had — unassisted human cognitive capacity, raw and unadorned.
 Soren has never taken it.
 He says it would answer a question he isn't asking.
 The exam's administrators say he's the only person alive whose refusal makes the exam more relevant, not less.

-Unverified Intelligence
+▲ Unverified Intelligence

 The Seekers believe the Last Genius climbed the Mountain.
 The Keeper has never confirmed this.